SchwarzIT/onyx/.changeset/calm-months-exist.md

 OnyxProgressStep and OnyxProgressSteps: support `skeleton` property

-Also make steps scrollable when width/height is exceeded
+- also make steps scrollable when width/height is exceeded
+- fix(OnyxProgressSteps): manage `highestValue` internally when not set explicitly